carceneaux/arsano.ninja/content/post/veeam-ansible-collection-v11.md

 ]
 +++

 Veeam Backup & Replication v11 officially launched last week!
 With a new version of the product that is jam-packed with features, it's no wonder that it's already passed 15,000 unique downloads!
-Even before it was released, I was already being asked the question, when will the [Veeam Collection for Ansible](https://github.com/VeeamHub/veeam-ansible) support v11?
+Even before it was released, I was already being asked the question...when will the [Veeam Collection for Ansible](https://github.com/VeeamHub/veeam-ansible) support v11?

 The answer is...right now!
 The [collection](https://github.com/VeeamHub/veeam-ansible) now fully supports all major components of the Veeam Availablility Suite: